kdlovett/keith-website/_posts/journal/2018-02-23-new_zealand_7.md

 ![NZWaihekeBeach](/keiths-site/image_dir/NZWaihekeBeach.jpg)

 The night is always, always there, even if the sun or city lights have thrown themselves in front of it.
-Cradling something sacred, it patiently awaits our chance to listen, gaze once more.
+Cradling something sacred, it patiently awaits our chance to listen, gaze once again.
 This seems organic, natural, even expected.
 What perplexes me though is that, at least in one way or another, one has to be lucky to catch on to this at a moment's notice, despite it being so foundational to us.
 (We are, after all, star stuff.)
 It's as if something needs to trigger the epiphany... ("Oh, it's you again, Night.
 Hello.")
 Some of the best people you'll meet seem to hold the allure of celestial bodies close to them, fold it up and tuck it somewhere safe, like under their pillow or something.